-Stuart Interiors specialises in traditional joinery techniques from the medieval period to the 18th century.
+Stuart Interiors specialise in traditional joinery techniques from the medieval period to the 18th century.
 This Tudor arched solid oak panelled door, within a heavy solid oak frame, was designed and made to order, and is finished with handmade ironwork.
 From £2,500 for a similar design

 Available in almost 100 designs and in choice of 16 finishes with a wide variety of glazing options and door furniture, Everest’s composite range is not just sturdy, low maintenance and energy efficient, but can also be customised to complement the style of your home.
-This Grove design in Everest’s Chartwell Green costs from £2,000 made to measure and installed
+This Grove design in Everest’s Chartwell Green costs from £2,000 made to measure and installed.

-A specialist in real wood products, Broadleaf offers a selection of handcrafted timber doors in a range of designs to enhance traditional homes.
+A specialist in real wood products, Broadleaf offer a selection of handcrafted timber doors in a range of designs to enhance traditional homes.
 Pictured is its Chateau door, which is made from solid French oak and features an authentic Tudor arched head and elegant reeded face.
 Made in Wales, the doors can be supplied fully sanded ready for finishing, or with a coat of Broadleaf exterior oil.
-A similar design up to H210xW100cm can be made to measure for around £2,775, including frame
+A similar design up to H210xW100cm can be made to measure for around £2,775, including frame.

 Online retailer Direct Doors offers an extensive range of reasonably priced doors at the click of a button, suitable for DIY fitting.
 With a solid core and American white oak veneer, this Tuscany design offers the look of solid wood at a fraction of the cost.
-Shown with tulip-style tri-glazing, it comes in three sizes, from £432.72 for H198xW76xD4.5cm, delivered within 72 hours
+Shown with tulip-style tri-glazing, it comes in three sizes, from £432.72 for H198xW76xD4.5cm, delivered within 72 hours.